Annandale National Historic Site: Aesthetic art movement

 The Aesthetic art movement has its roots in England and it swept through North America during the 1880s.
 It remained quite popular for just over a decade.
 Followers of the movement included the architect John Ruskin, the designer William Morris, the American painter James Whistler and the most vocal supporter, author and playwright Oscar Wilde.
 Within Annandale House, there is an abundance of decoration representative of the 1880s Aesthetic art movement.
 Aestheticism can be found in the wall coverings, painted ceilings, fireplaces, stained and etched glass and carved into the woodwork.
 Annandale House is one of the few surviving examples of homes decorated in this style in Canada.

 Connection to Oscar Wilde

-English (Born in Ireland) author, poet and playwright, Oscar Wilde was the most vocal supporter of this movement and in 1882, gave his lecture The House Beautiful in Woodstock, Ontario in which he said And so I said, find your subjects in everyday life; your own men and women, your own flowers and fields, your own hills and mountains, these are what your art should represent to you.
-The flamboyant Oscar wore velvet knickers; lace cuffs and posed with a sunflower.
+Irish author, poet and playwright, Oscar Wilde was the most vocal supporter of this movement and in 1882 gave his lecture The House Beautiful in Woodstock, Ontario in which he said “And so I said, find your subjects in everyday life; your own men and women, your own flowers and fields, your own hills and mountains, these are what your art should represent to you.”
 Mary Ann Tillson attended his lecture and listened to this unusual man.
 Intrigued by what she heard, she put to practice much of what he had said when decorating her new home.
 She would use as he had suggested, subjects of her everyday life mixed with many traditional Victorian designs.